Troops raid 2 bandits camps, arrest notorious kidnapper in Kaduna - Vanguard News

 Troops of 1 Division Nigerian Army deployed on Operation Thunder Strike, on Monday, raided two kidnappers camps in Chikun Local Government Area, Kaduna State.

-A reliable military source told the News Agency of Nigeria (NAN) that the raid on the bandits camps located in Ligari and Sabon Gayan villages was carried out at about 2:30 pm.
+A reliable military source told the Newsmen that the raid on the bandits camps located in Ligari and Sabon Gayan villages was carried out at about 2:30 pm.

 “During the raid, a suspected high profile kidnapper terrorising the Kaduna-Abuja highway, one Aminu Mallam alias Baderi, was apprehended at Sabon Gayan.